Robaina/parallelBAM/README.md

 # TODO

 1. The current way to include bash scripts in the package, while working, seems awkward.
 Perhaps including bash code directly in subprocess would be simpler
+2. Having permission error in some installations upon calling splitBAM.sh, can one make it executable during installation?

 ```python